Staff Directory & Directory of Services

 Contact: +1 406 994-5588 or email@example.com

 Works with MSU students in preparing for their time abroad as well as coordinating engagement activities across campus that promote study abroad and international exchange.

 As the Study Abroad Advisor and Outreach Coordinator, Alyson works with MSU students in preparing for their time abroad as well as coordinating engagement activities across campus that promote study abroad and international exchange.
 Alyson earned her Bachelor's of Arts degree with a major in History and a minor in Religion from Colorado College.
 During her junior year at CC, she studied abroad in Pune, India and has since returned to visit her Indian family and explore more of the country that she loves so dearly.
 Alyson moved to Bozeman in 2011 from New Mexico and is working on earning a Master of Arts in Public Administration through Montana State University.

 Contact: +1 406 994-7044 or firstname.lastname@example.org

 A.C.E.
-(Associates & Cultural Exchange) Language Institute at Montana State University
+(Associates in Cultural Exchange) Language Institute at Montana State University